Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Channel modeling

 When comparing the measurement results with ray-tracing simulations, it is often observed that certain reflected components appear randomly in the measurements and do not align well with the simulated results, thereby generating power differences, as illustrated Fig.~\ref{fig:d_comp}.
 A plausible cause of this trend may be the inhomogeneity in the wall shape and surface smoothness, along with the presence of various glass components such as windows and doors.

 Fig.~\ref{fig:Diff_indvPG} illustrates the distribution of the differences between the measured and calculated powers for the SB reflections from the NW and SW at both frequencies, where missing Rx positions indicate the absence of a signal.
 Fig.\ref{fig:CDF_indvPG} further presents the empirical CDFs together with their fitted models.
-To capture this probabilistic behavior induced by factors such as surface roughness, these models can be combined with a two-state Markov chain to represent signal presence or absence, as proposed in \cite{THzCorridor}.
-This property of the Markov chain is represented by the transition probability matrix $\Vect{T}$.
+To capture this probabilistic behavior induced by factors such as surface roughness, these models can be combined with a two-state Markov chain to represent signal presence or absence, as proposed in \cite{THzCorridor,Baum}.
+This property of the Markov chain is represented by the transition probability matrix $\Vect{T}= $ where $p$ is the probability of transitioning from `Absent' to `Present', and $q$ is the probability from `Present' to `Absent'.
 The modeling of path appearance is carried out separately for the SB reflections from the NW and SW at each frequency.
 Table~\ref{tab:trans_mat} summarizes the estimated transition probability matrices for each reflector.
+The steady-state probability of path absence, derived from the $(2,1)$ element of the limiting matrix $\Vect{T}_{\infty} = \lim_{n\rightarrow\infty}\Vect{T}^{n}$, increase from $154$~GHz to $300$~GHz.
+Specifically, the absence probability ($P_{\mathrm{absent}}=\frac{p}{p+q}$) rises from $0.1915$ to $0.3061$ for the NW reflection, and from $0.2727$ to $0.4068$ for the SW reflection.
+This trend is driven by greater scattering loss and diffuseness at $300$~GHz.